header-banner-batteryfarms.jpg

 Where next for egg farming?

 Buying free-range instead of caged eggs can seem an easy option to show support for animal welfare.
-The price difference is small compared to that of meat.
-The mental image of hens living permanently indoors, inside small wire environments is easy to picture and easy to dislike.
-The US food chains recognise this which is why they have declared support for cage-free eggs, despite that, only 8 percent of the 300 million laying hens in the USA are currently cage-free.10
+The price difference is small compared to that of meat, and the mental image of hens living permanently indoors, inside small wire environments, is easy to picture and dislike.
+The US food chains recognise this, which is why they have declared support for cage-free eggs.
+(Despite that, only 8 per cent of the 300 million laying hens in the USA are currently cage-free.)10

-According to Dr Victoria Sandilands, a poultry behaviour expert at Scotland’s Rural College, the unanswered question is how to balance out people’s needs, and animals needs while preserving the environment.
+According to Dr Victoria Sandilands, a poultry behaviour expert at Scotland’s Rural College, the unanswered question is how to balance people and animal needs while preserving the environment.
 As Dr Sandilands says, “The advantages of egg production are that eggs are very healthy for you and producing eggs is probably more environmentally friendly than producing some types of meat.”
 Because of this environmental edge on other proteins, it looks as if eggs are here to stay.
-Listen to our podcast episode with Dr Sandilands here:

 Related articles